not-that-metaDAO/MTOTM/README.md

 - Change 'owner' var in 'Quick_Launch.ts' to your address.
 - Make sure your Deploy environment is set to 'Injected Provider-Metamask' and network says Rinkeby.
 - Right-click => Run 'Quick_Launch.ts' script, accept all three transcations, note the tx-hash of the project to load into Etherscan for the Project ID.
-- Interact with deployed contracts to approve the terminal, then pay and redeem tokens using the terminal.
-See Steps 3 - 6 in 'Many to One to Many swap implementation' below to complete the MTOTM swap.
+- Skip to Steps 3 - 6 in 'Many to One to Many swap implementation' below to complete the MTOTM swap.
+Interact with deployed contracts to approve the terminal, then pay and redeem tokens using the terminal.
+Interacting with JBController and JBTokenStore can be done using https://rinkeby.etherscan.io/address/0xd96ecf0E07eB197587Ad4A897933f78A00B21c9a#writeContract and https://rinkeby.etherscan.io/address/0x220468762c6cE4C05E8fda5cc68Ffaf0CC0B2A85#writeContract

 ## JuiceBox Contracts Needed - Rinkeby